ProjectRecommend/docs/design-docs/final/DesignDocument.md

 absolute path to Music file. it also goes to *ReadMetaData* and Reads the MetaData for that Same SongID, after both returns we play the song.

     - For recommendation we *ReadCache* for that song, if we have a Cache hit, we will populate the Recommend song list.
     - If there is a Cache miss we *FetchRelevantSong* based on metadata of given song.
     - if we find that MetaData of song is not updated then we *FetchMetaDataFromMusicBrainz* and Update the metadata and Continue with process.
     - After MetaData Check/Update and after fetching *RelevantSongs*, we will run our pre-trained Classifier (*Predict* function) to recommend songs.
     - we will take that result and Write it to Cache with *WriteCache* and return that data back to Play call to populate Recommend song list.

 - **Pause** - if a song is currently playing it pauses that song on that position.
+    - It waits for the response from the **controlMusic** function of the **music palyer** module.
+Its return type is *boolean* and will return *true* if *pause* action is successful.

-- **Stop** - if a song is currently playing then it will stop it and set the position to start. if a song is already paused then it will set it's position in start.
+- **Stop** - If a song is currently playing then it will stop it and set the position to start. if a song is already paused then it will set it's position in start.
+    - Similar to the *pause* action.
+Waits for an asynchronous response from the *controlMusic* function.
+Return type is also *boolean*, that is, returns *true* if a track is stopped successfully.

 - **next song** - it will take the SongID of currently playing Song and Calls the *Play* with SongID of song that is next song of playing song in UI

+    - As soon as the user requests the *next song*, *nextSong* will be invoked at first, and the *play* method will be called internally, which will take the *song ID* of the current song as its argument, and will pick up the song that is next to the current one(**Note** - If *shuffle* is enabled, it will randomly pick up any song from the entire playlist.). *play* method will also return a boolean, but that will be used for internal decisions, **only**.
+Final response will contain only the output of *nextSong* method.
+    - Since the *play* method is getting invoked here, all the actions associated with it will get executed too, as described in the *play* section.
+    - Finally, if the next song is played successfully, the *nextSong* function will return *true*, as its return type is also *boolean*.

-- **previous song** - it will take the SongID of currently playing Song and Calls the *Play* with SongID of song that is previous song of playing song in UI
+- **previous song** - It will take the Song ID of currently playing Song and Calls the *Play* with Song ID of song that is previous song of playing song in UI

+    - Same as the **nextSong**, the only difference being that, depending on the current song id, it will fetch the previous song in the playlist.

+- **Seek** - This will use a horizontal *slider* to change the position of current track, where the unit is a *second*.
+The method will return *true*, on success, and *false* otherwise.

+- **Volume Control** - This will use a vertical slider, to change the volume to desired *integer* value.
+Also, will return *true* on a successful volume change.

+- **Add Song** - This will pass the song *path* as an argument to the *add* method.
+This method in turn invokes *write* method of *AccessLocalStorage* class, and passes the same path as an argument, and after successfully writing that very song to the local storage, returns *true* to *add* method, which also returns *true* as a status, to the user.

+- **Remove Song** -  This will pass the song *path* as an argument to the *remove* method.
+This method in turn invokes *delete* method of *AccessLocalStorage* class, and passes the same path as an argument.
+Here, another method called *manageCache* of *Classifier* module gets invoked, to clear the cache of that particular song, which, if successful returns *true* to the *delete* method which returns *true* to *remove* method, which also returns *true* as a status, to the user, if every small target is achieved.

+- **Get Manual Recommendation** - This will call the *readCache* method of *manage cache* class, and will pass the *Song ID* as the argument.
+If the cache is empty, it will call the *fetchRelevantSong* method of *GetRecommendation* class, which returns a *dictionary*, another method called as *predict* gets invoked which takes in the song id and dictionary returned as its arguments, and returns a set of predicted songs as another dictionary, which is passed as an argument to the *writeCache* method, and this fills the cache which was empty earlier, and returns a response *true* on success.
+The Predicted songs are used to populate the recommended songs view.
+After all this is done, a response of *true* is sent to the user.

+- **Edit Metadata** - This will call the *editMetadata* method of *manage metadata* class, and passed the song ID as an argument.
+This will internally call the method *setIsUpdated*, and will return true on successful operation.
+If, every thing goes right, *editMetadata* returns *true* as a response to the user.

+- **Reset-All** - This will invoke two functions, *dump* and *build* of *manageLocalStorage* class, first one will destroy the entire sql database of local storage, and latter will rebuild and give an empty database.
+Both, these functions return a response of *true*, which is then forwarded to the user.
+One more function is invoked, *dumpCache*, of *manage cache* class, which clears the entire cache.
+This is also called at the same time as the above two functions.

 ## 2.3 User interface issues